naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.17.the.routing.table.md

 * **Directly connected networks**: These network entries are active router interfaces
 * **Remote networks**: These networks are connected to other routers.
 * **Default route**: Used when there is no better match in the IP routing table.

+#### Routing Table Entries

+At the beginning of each routing table entry is a code that is used to identify the type of route or how the route was learned.
+Common route sources include:
+- L: directly connected local interfaces
+- C: directly connected network
+- S: Static route manually configured
+- O: OSPF
+- D: EIGRP

+#### Routing Principles and Examples